mjfrigaard/sharing-your-work/manuscript/04chapter.md

 {width=75%,float=left}
 ![](images/04-tools-version-control-setup.png)

-From here, you will see the *Git/SVN* option on the sidebar, where you will select *Git* from the dropdown list next to *Version control system*.
-After this, RStudio.Cloud will ask if you want to *initialize a new git repo*, which you do.
+From here, we will see the *Git/SVN* option on the sidebar, where we will select *Git* from the drop-down list next to *Version control system*.
+After this, RStudio.Cloud will ask if we want to *initialize a new git repo*, which we do.

 ![](images/04-confirm-new-git-repo.png)

-Then you will be asked if we are ok to restart RStudio.Cloud (and we do).
+Then we will be asked if we are OK to restart RStudio.Cloud (and we are).

 ![](images/04-confirm-restart-rstudio.png)